-1. In 1979 I reduced the basic rate of income tax from 33 per cent to 30 per cent, and cut the top rates.
+- 1. In 1979 I reduced the basic rate of income tax from 33 per cent to 30 per cent, and cut the top rates.
 That was one of the first, and most radical, of the many changes that found a place in my first four Budgets.
 This year we can cut personal taxation again.
 But I do not propose any further reductions in rates.
-For the reasons I have just given it is thresholds and allowances that must take priority.

-2. Two years ago, in order to curb inflation and allow lower interest rates, income tax allowances were not raised at all.
+For the reasons I have just given it is thresholds and allowances that must take priority. - 2.
+Two years ago, in order to curb inflation and allow lower interest rates, income tax allowances were not raised at all.
 That was a difficult decision, but necessary in the circumstances.
 And it has since brought great benefits.
-It was the firmness of that 1981 Budget, which has since allowed me in two subsequent budgets to propose substantial tax reductions.
-It also paved the way towards the lower inflation and lower interest rates, which today offer the prospect of lasting economic recovery.

-3. It is right that the benefit of the sacrifices of 1981 should be enjoyed now by those who made them then.
+It was the firmness of that 1981 Budget, which paved the way towards the lower inflation and lower interest rates, which today offer the prospect of lasting economic recovery. - 3.
+It is right that the benefit of the sacrifices of 1981 should be enjoyed now by those who made them then. - 4.
+Last year I increased tax thresholds and bands by 14 per cent.

-\cap

-4. Last year I increased tax thresholds and bands by 14 per cent.
 That was 2 per cent more than the amount necessary to compensate for inflation.
-This year I also propose a similar increase - not 2 per cent over inflation, but 14 per cent in all.
-And because inflation is so much lower that now represents a real increase of not 2 per cent, but $8\frac{1}{2}$ per cent.
+This year I also propose a similar increase not 2 per cent over inflation, but 14 per cent in all.
+And because inflation is so much lower that now represents a real increase of not 2 per cent, but 81⁄2 per cent.

-5. My proposal means that income tax thresholds should be increased for the single person from £1565 to £1785 and, for the married person from £2445 to £2795.
+- 5. My proposal means that income tax thresholds should be increased for the single person from £1565 to £1785 and, for the married person from £2445 to £2795.
 The additional personal allowance paid to single parents, and the widows' bereavement allowance, will be increased in consequence from £880 to £1010.
-Corresponding increases will be made in the age allowance, the higher rate thresholds and bands and the threshold for the investment income surcharge.

-6. Effect will be given to these changes under PAYE as from the first pay day after 10 May.
+Corresponding increases will be made in the age allowance, the higher rate thresholds and bands and the threshold for the investment income surcharge. - from the first pay day after 10 May.
 For a married man on the basic rate they will be worth £2 a week.
 The cost to the PSBR, above indexation, will be over £1 billion which is accommodated within plans for a PSBR of £8 billion next year.
 Including indexation, the total revenue foregone will amount to some £2 billion in 1983-84 and £21⁄2 billion in a full year.
-Some 11⁄4 million fewer people will pay tax in 1983-84 than if thresholds had remained at their present levels.

-7. This is entirely right, and will be widely welcomed.
+Some 11⁄4 million fewer people will pay tax in 1983-84 than if thresholds had remained at their present levels. - 7.
+This is entirely right, and will be widely welcomed.